brandleadership/kuhsaft/README.md

       ...
     end

-If u do not include this modul, then the images will not be changed when selecting one of your own image sizes.
+If you do not include this module, then the images will not be changed when selecting one of your own image sizes.
 See "Configuring the image brick" for more details on creating your own image sizes.

 ## Integrating search